cynkra/dm/README.md

 # dm

-The goal of `dm` is to provide tools for reoccurring tasks when working with a set of related tables.
+The goal of {dm} is to provide tools for reoccurring tasks when working with a set of related tables.
 The `dm` class stores properties of a set of related tables in a compound object: